 And after the Maldives, something similar in New Zealand…

 Also, that time in New Zealand when I worked as a promo girl at some kind of elegant dinner-show and needed to assist the guests to their tables.
 I bought shoes with high heals last minute (this was part of our required uniform, and I was travelling with a backpack), but soon realised they were too big.
 So I put toilet paper in the nose of the shoe and yes, you can imagine what happened.
 I slipped whilst walking down the carpet, my shoe came off and all the toilet paper rolled out as well because it somehow became attached to my toes.
 I just attract that kind of stupid things, so the balcony door vs window was not as bad in comparison.
 These stories are in safety stop book by the way!

 But, back to Madeira.
 I saw, just before falling in sleep, that I received negative coronavirus test results.
-So the next morning I could explore!
+So the next morning I could explore Funchal and I was ready to travel around Madeira!
 I first went for a city walk through Funchal.
-The flower festival was going on, but the driver from the airport transfer already told me that it was very limited due to COVID-19.
+The flower festival was going on, but the driver from the airport transfer already told me that it was very limited due to the coronavirus.
 Usually, this event happens in the springtime and includes a big parade.

 Santa Catarina Park in Funchal on Madeira: breathing in fresh air!